-It’s that time of year again, Sainos have been selling mince pies for a month, the clocks are about to go back, darkness is descending and here at road.cc we’re flipping the switch on the 2019 version of our front light beam comparison engine (hours of fun for all the family).
+It’s that time of year again... the clocks have gone back, it's dark most of the time and here at road.cc we’re flipping the switch on the 2021 version of our front light beam comparison engine (hours of fun for all the family).

 If you have a nice big screen you can click here for the widescreen version (1400x1000px)

-There's a move towards USB-C charging is becoming the default these days, especially for the brighter lights.
+USB-C charging is becoming the default these days, especially for the brighter lights.
 It offers shorter charge times, and a double-sided design so you're not trying to jam it in the wrong way up.
 The contacts are a bit more widely spaced than Micro-USB too, which could be a benefit in the wet where it's possible to short out the port even if it's waterproof.
-A few manufacturers have been tweaking their brackets for a better user experience; a few this year have moved to a Garmin-style quarter-turn mount which opens up a wide selection of after-market mounting options.
+A few manufacturers have been tweaking their brackets for a better user experience; more this year (including Moon and Magicshine) have moved to a Garmin-style quarter-turn mount which opens up a wide selection of after-market mounting options.

 We've collected lots of beam data so you can compare and contrast the different lights.
 Light manufacturers use a number of different metrics to describe light output.
 We've used lux here, but measured at a number of points across the width of the beam.
 That gives an indication of the brightness of the beam at the centre, the amount of peripheral light and the throw of the beam.
 We think that's the most useful measurement to compare directly.
 Specifically, we measured the lux value of the beam at two metres distance, in 10cm increments from the centre of the beam to 1m from the centre, giving eleven readings.

-We've also included data on the shape of the beam.
-Last year we switched to a new method for helping you see the shape of the beam by taking a picture of each beam with the camera in the same position and using the same exposure.
-We’ve stuck with that approach this year.
+We've also included data on the shape of the beam, by taking a picture of each beam with the camera in the same position.
 Wider beams should appear wider, and if a beam isn't round you should be able to see what's going on with the shape.